-Powerful treatment enhances the effects of the chemotherapeutic substance
+Powerful treatment enhances the effects of the electroporation

-The IQWave™ system enhances the effects of the chemotherapeutic substance by opening up small pores in the tumour cells, giving the injected chemotherapeutic substance (no more than 15 IU of bleomycin) direct access to the DNA of the target cells.
+The IQwave™ system enhances the effects of the electroporation by opening up small pores in the tumour cells, giving the injected chemotherapeutic substance direct access to the DNA of the target cells.
 Combined with the coagulation effect created by the hi-voltage electric field, the cancer cells go into rapid necrosis.
 In some cases, treatment has shown that correctly adapted dynamic pulses result in a powerful immunotherapeutic effect.
-The IQWave™ dynamic feature is designed to maximise this effect.
-Since electrochemotherapy can normally be performed under local anaesthesia and light sedation, it is comparatively painless as well as time-efficient.
+The IQwave™ dynamic feature is designed to maximise this effect.
+Since electroporation can normally be performed under local anaesthesia and light sedation, it is comparatively painless as well as time-efficient.
 A complete treatment cycle only takes 15-25 minutes.

 The current protocol for electrochemotherapy was established in 2006 through the ESOPE study (European Standard Operating Procedures of Electrochemotherapy).
-The current indications for electrochemotherapy treatment are:
+The current indications for electrochemotherapy treatments are:

-With IQWave™, traditional electrochemotherapy is combined with multi-directional electric fields that improve the current coverage throughout the tissue being treated.
-With its IQ calibration system, the IQWave™ enables treatment using applicators of different sizes; a technology that offers the unique possibility to treat tumours in hard to reach places such as the oral cavity and tongue base.
+With IQwave™, traditional electroporation is combined with multi-directional electric fields that improve the current coverage throughout the tissue being treated.
+With its IQ calibration system, the IQwave™ enables treatment using applicators of different sizes; a technology that offers the unique possibility to treat tumours in hard-to-reach places such as the oral cavity and tongue base.

-Thanks to its integrated patient records physicians will, in the near future, be able to exchange general treatment data with other physicians.
-By using the latest technology and components, IQWave™ is designed to be both portable and light for easy transport and storage.
+Thanks to its integrated tumour database physicians will, in the near future, be able to exchange general treatment data with other physicians.
+By using the latest technology and components, IQwave™ is designed to be both portable and light for easy transport and storage.